georgi2012/Cpp/README.md

 For _SDP of FMI_ solutions __goto SDP_branch;__

-For something interesting go to master branch.
+For something else go to master branch.